jasonliancatalyst/catalyst-env-init/README.md

     Alternatively, you can use parameters so it'll minimise the input:

     ```
-    ~/catalyst-env-init/moodle-env-init.sh [base_docker_environment_branch] [moodle_repo_url] [moodle_branch]
+    ~/catalyst-env-init/e-learning-env-init.sh [clientIdentifier] [base_branch] [moodle_git_url] [moodle_branch]
     ```

     Eg.
     ```
-    ~/catalyst-env-init/moodle-env-init.sh 2004-psql https://github.com/moodle/moodle.git your_branch_name
+    ~/catalyst-env-init/moodle-env-init.sh client_-_name 2004-psql https://github.com/moodle/moodle.git your_branch_name
     ```
+3. If using interactive mode (without parameters), it'll ask you to response to the prompot.

-3. It'll ask you to select the docker environment, currently it only supports psql environments:
+   - Select the docker environment, currently it only supports psql environments:

         ```
         1) 1804-psql
         2) 2004-psql
         3) Quit
         Please input your base environment branch option and press enter [option number only]:
         ```

-4. Input number `1`, `2` or `3` to pick from one of the options to proceed.
+   - Input number `1`, `2` or `3` to pick from one of the options to proceed.

-5. The next step it'll ask you the moodle project repo:
+   - The next step it'll ask you the moodle project repo:

         `
         Please enter your site repo git URL:
         `

         This is your full git repo URL, eg.: `https://github.com/moodle/moodle.git`

-6. The next step, enter your branch that you are going to use:
+   - The next step, enter your branch that you are going to use:

         `
         Please enter your site repo branch name:
         `

         Eg. `master`, `your_branch_name`.

         It can take a while, just wait for it to proceed.

-7. It'll then ask you to proceed with the commands running inside the moodle container:
+    - It'll then ask you to proceed with the commands running inside the moodle container:

         `
         Do you wish to run init jobs (composer install/phpunit init) inside container?
 [Y/N] `

         Enter `Y` to proceed automatic setup, or otherwise enter `N`.

-8. Wait for it to complete.
-It may ask you to enter your Ubuntu password to run `chmod`/`chown`.
+4. Wait for it to complete.
+It may ask you to enter your Ubuntu password to run `sudo`.

    From this step, it should set up everything like the composer dependencies, phpunit, etc.